soverenio/docs/docs/administration/index.md

     ---

-    This section describes various security aspects important for deploying and managing Soveren DIM and DAR sensors.
+    This section describes various security aspects important for deploying and managing Soveren DIM and DAR Sensors.

     [:octicons-arrow-right-24: Securing sensors](securing-sensor/)